rreusser/PyAUNetReceive/README.md

 2. Find the Effects section of the Output pane and select AUNetSend.
 Set the data format to '16 bit integer PCM' and the port to 52800.

+Other suggested programs are the excellent [http://www.rogueamoeba.com/audiohijack/](Audio Hijack) or Garage Band or really anything that works with Audio Unit plugins.

 Then in your Python program simply write

 ```python